mitre/docs-mitre-inspec/templates/Baseline_InSpec_Profile_README_template.md

 The JSON InSpec results file may also be loaded into a __full heimdall server__, allowing for additional functionality such as to store and compare multiple profile runs.

+## Contributing and Getting Help
+To report a bug or feature request, please open an [issue](https://github.com/ejaronne/readmes/issues/new).

+For other help, please send a message to [inspec@mitre.org](mailto:inspec@mitre.org).

+To contribute, please review the [contribution guidelines](https://github.com/mitre/docs-mitre-inspec/blob/master/CONTRIBUTING.md).

 ## Authors
 * author_1
 * author_2